matachi/tetris-cpp/README.md

   files are probably unnecessary in this project's context and could be deleted.
 The original files can be found [here](http://code.google.com/p/opengl-tutorial-org/source/browse/#hg%2Fcommon).
-* **/external**: Contains the libraries GLEW, GLM, GLFW, AntTweakBar and VRAC Cmake Modules.
-The latter three are probably not needed in this project's context, but were also included from [opengl-tutorial.org](http://code.google.com/p/opengl-tutorial-org/source/browse/external).
+* **/external**: Contains the libraries GLEW, GLM, GLFW and VRAC Cmake Modules.
+The latter two are probably not needed in this project's context, but were also included from [opengl-tutorial.org](http://code.google.com/p/opengl-tutorial-org/source/browse/external).
 * **/**: Files mostly written by myself.